How to Plant Trees

 Depending on the region, climatic conditions, and the amount of space you have, choose the right tree to plant.

-Use an appropriate shovel to dig a hole that is about 2 or 3 times the size of the root ball.
-Create a little dais in the center and rest the root ball; the surrounding area needs to be dug deep.
-Once you fill the hole in, ensure that none of the roots are left exposed and the crown area, where the stem graduates into roots, is not covered.
+Use an appropriate shovel to dig a hole about 2 or 3 times the size of the root ball.
+Create a little dais in the center and rest the root ball; the surrounding area must be dug deep.
+Once you fill the hole in, ensure that none of the roots are exposed and the crown area, where the stem graduates into roots, is not covered.

 Fill the hole with a mixture of 75 percent mud and 25 percent compost or organic manure.